jhkim-econ/jhkim-econ.github.io/_pages/about.md

 At NABO, I led evaluations of budget programs and conducted economic analyses of structural challenges in collaboration with PhD-level economists.
 As a senior analyst for the Special Committee on Budget and Accounts, I authored independent reports on public finance, with a focus on budget oversight and moral hazard in policy implementation.

-In 2025, my primary motivation lies in advancing independent economic inquiry, even in the absence of institutional affiliation, as evidenced by the working papers currently in progress.
+In 2025, my foremost motivation in 2025 is to advance independent economic inquiry beyond institutional boundaries, as reflected in the working papers currently in progress.

 ---